JoshuamURD/ASXcompanyscraper/README.md

 - [ ] Consider making certain outputs optional like the market cap, board members, etc.
 - [ ] Allow user to choose an output directory.
 - [ ] Allow the user to choose the list location.
+- [ ] Create a tester program that makes sure each module is working correctly.

+# Issues
+- Currently has terrible exception handling
+- Currently has no explanation if a company page cannot be found